Issues for Consideration and Recommendations for Improvement

 Recommendations:

 1) Clauses 8(2)(c), (d) and 8(5) may be amended to ensure that the Lokpal issues only recommendations.
-However if the public authority neither challenges the order nor gives it effect the Lokpal must have the option of approaching the appropriate High Court to get an enforcement order in the manner provided in Clauses 18(iv) and (vi).
+However if the public authority neither challenges the order nor gives it effect the Lokpal must have the option of approaching the appropriate High Court to get an enforcement order in the manner provided in Clauses 18(iv) and (vi).2) The Draft Bill may be amended to omit matters relating to misconduct of officials.

 3) Clause 13A may be amended to ensure that the Lokpal is consulted on matters such as designation of the number of courts and appointment of special judges for trying offences under the Prevention of Corruption Act.
 The provision should not impose the views of the Lokpal on the Government.